 But here’s the thing.
 You may have lost an election, but you’re still winning the war.
 Why do you have to win EVERYTHING?

 After 8 years of an African-American president, the nearly successful presidential candidacy of a woman, the legalization of gay marriage, and your apparent total control of the media, why are so many people not jumping for joy right now??
 Why are they screaming for blood??
 Guys, YOU’RE WINNING.
 Why can you not accept that a lot of people just didn’t like Hillary, and some people just aren’t liberals, and gee whiz guys, let’s do better next time?
 Let’s think about how we can woo and persuade, how we connect with voters instead of demonize them, how we can change hearts and minds.
 That’s how rational people come back after a setback.
 Burning people in effigy and destroying the city in America that most represents your values, is not.

 While I hate invoking other countries to describe the anomaly that is America, a lot of other countries have some political parties that are in direct opposition to each other.
-Conservatives and Tories, in the UK, for example.
-Sometimes the Conservatives win, sometimes the Tories win.
+Conservatives and Labour, in the UK, for example.
+Sometimes the Conservatives win, sometimes Labour wins.
 And that’s ok.
 In most countries, neither side has the expectation of totally winning on every front, every election, every issue, all the time.
 In a world full of diversity, no one should expect that.
 Some countries even have several parties all representing different subsections of the populace and they are quibbling about this or that.
 None of them expect to come out victorious over their enemies, not really.